You want your money to be safe. That's a given.

 It provides a more secure and convenient way for you to share access to your financial information with organisations you choose.

 With the rise of modern 'neobanks' (e.g. Monzo), we've seen that there's an alternative to the stuffy and old-fashioned world of traditional banking.

 Open Banking will create even greater innovation, because the use of open-source technology means that third parties can compete on a level field with high-street banks.
 This ultimately means more choice for you!

-So long as you aren't deemed to have been 'grossly negligent', then it's your banks responsibility to rectify any instances of fraud—or investigate with any third parties you've authorised, if the bank suspects that they are at fault.
+So long as you aren't deemed to have been 'grossly negligent', then it's your banks responsibility to rectify any instances of fraud by investigating with third parties you've authorised, if the bank suspects that they are at fault.

 For many, the concept of allowing a third-party to access your bank account may still seem a little unsettling.
-But it's important to remember that these providers can't make changes to your account, or move money etc., unless you've granted them specific permission to do so.
+But it's important to remember that these providers can't make changes to your account or move money unless you've granted them specific permission to do so.